LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment

-Several approaches explore the sample noise characterisation. \citet{xue2019robust} present a probabilistic Local Outlier Factor algorithm (pLOF) to estimate the probability that a sample is an outlier, which is assumed to have label noise.
+The automatic characterisation of sample noise without a clean validation set has also been investigated.
+Xue et al.~\cite{xue2019robust} present a probabilistic Local Outlier Factor algorithm (pLOF) to estimate the probability that a sample is an outlier, which is assumed to have a noisy label.
 The idea explored by pLOF is that the density around a noisy sample is significantly different from the density around its (clean) neighbors.
-However, in high noise rate problems, the effectiveness of pLOF is reduced because it cannot find significant differences between the densities of noisy and clean samples. \citet{wang2018iterative} also use pLOF combined with a Siamese network to increase the dissimilarities between clean and noisy samples.
-Nevertheless, the incorrect classification of clean samples by pLOF can induce the learning of wrong feature representations. \citet{arazo2019unsupervised} propose the use of a Beta Mixture Model (BMM) to separate the clean and noise samples during training, based on the loss value of each sample.
-Similarly, \citet{li2020dividemix} use Gaussian Mixture Model (GMM) for the same goal.
-Although the use of BMM and GMM applied on the loss values works well for low noise rate, for high noise regimes it becomes less precise.
-One of the issues affecting the precision of the classification of clean samples from the training set is that they usually rely on an estimation of clean and noisy sets using the loss from the latest training epoch and do not consider the stability of the classification of clean samples over several epochs.
+However, in high noise rate problems, the effectiveness of pLOF is reduced because it cannot find significant differences between the densities of noisy and clean samples.
+Wang et al.~\cite{wang2018iterative} also use pLOF combined with a Siamese network to increase the dissimilarities between clean and noisy samples.
+Nevertheless, the incorrect classification of clean samples by pLOF can induce the learning of wrong feature representations.
+Arazo et al.~\cite{arazo2019unsupervised} propose the use of a Beta Mixture Model (BMM) to separate the clean and noise samples during training, based on the classification loss value of each sample.
+Similarly, Li et al.~\cite{li2020dividemix} use Gaussian Mixture Model (GMM) for the same goal.
+Although the use of BMM and GMM applied on the loss values works well for low noise rate, for higher noise regimes it becomes less precise because these loss values are more unstable over different training epochs.
+To mitigate this vulnerability, some approaches use stored information across epochs, such as average loss~\cite{relab}, difference between logits~\cite{area_under_margin} and the number of times a sample is forgotten during training~\cite{toneva2018empirical}.
+Even though using information across epochs improves the precision of the identification of clean samples, these models are not effective in the beginning of the training, when such identification is still unstable.
+Furthermore, in high-noise rate problems, such more constrained identification of clean samples can lead to small labelled training sets, deteriorating training generalisation.